garyranson/graph-wip/doc/extend.md

 added to the Home Screen on iOS:

-* Adding `apple-mobile-web-app-capable` will make your web app chrome-less and provide the default iOS app view.
-You can control the color scheme of the default view by adding `apple-mobile-web-app-status-bar-style`.
+* Adding `apple-mobile-web-app-capable` will make your web app chrome-less and provide the default iOS app widget.
+You can control the color scheme of the default widget by adding `apple-mobile-web-app-status-bar-style`.

 ```html
 <meta name="apple-mobile-web-app-capable" content="yes">